Susanna Centlivre: Writings 1700–1710

 Giles Jacob mentions Centlivre's inclination to poetry with her first poem being written when she was merely seven years old.
 However, her first published work, a series of five letters, would not appear until May 1700.
 These letters contain playful, witty back-and-forth banter between her and the correspondent.
 Although early in her career, she is complimented as woman of sense.
-In July 1700, Abel Boyers published a second set of Centlivre's letters (among other writers).
+In July 1700, Abel Boyer published a second set of Centlivre's letters (among other writers).
 This time, Centlivre published the letters under the name of Astrea, a pen name previously used by Aphra Behn, a move that was most likely motivated by a wish for public attention.
 In the letters, the exchange between Astrea and Celadon (Capt.
 William Ayloffe) are of particular interest due to their intense romantic suggestions.
 However, biographers generally agree that this was merely practice for the epistolary fiction form.

 We also get a glimpse of Centlivre's poetry in her correspondence with George Farquhar, who also sometimes published under the name Celadon.
 Again, it is hard to suggest a definitive romantic relationship between Farquhar and Centlivre; the letters may have been intended for the public eye.
 Centlivre continued in September 1700, when she contributed a poem, "Of Rhetorick," under the name Polumnia, to The Nine Muses, an elegiac poetry collection left on the grave of John Dryden.

 In October 1700, Centlivre published her first play, The Perjur'd Husband: or, The Adventures of Venice.
 This tragicomedy (although considered a tragedy at the time) was performed at the Theatre Royal, Drury Lane and, according to Centlivre, "went off with a general Applause."
 It was published under Susanna's own name, and the prologue made a point of pride out of its female authorship.
 By the end of 1700, with a long list of literary acquaintances and actors alike, Centlivre was well established in London.